 TRIADS are the simplest “true” chord form (as opposed to DYADS like 3rds, 4ths and 5ths) and the one that you absolutely have to understand inside out in order to build more advanced chords.
-Triads are built by taking the 1st, 3rd and 5th notes of a scale and playing them together.
-Every MAJOR scale will have 3 MAJOR triads, 3 minor triads and 1 diminished triad.
+Triads are built by taking the 1, 3 and 5 notes starting from any scale degree and playing them together.
+Which means that every MAJOR scale will have 3 MAJOR triads, 3 minor triads and 1 diminished triad.

 The following 4 triad types are built from stacked MAJOR and minor 3rds.